mfem/web/src/basis-functions.md

 piece-wise polynomials) called *basis functions*.
-The coefficients of the linear combination are called *degrees of freedom (DoFs)* and are linear functionals of the approximated function, e.g. values at interpolation points or integrals over submanifolds of the domain.
+The coefficients of the linear combination are called *degrees of freedom (DoFs)* and are linear functionals of the approximated function, e.g. values at interpolation points or integrals over sub-manifolds of the domain.
 No matter the space the problem is formulated in, H1, H(curl), H(div) or L2, or more precisely the discrete space the problem is [weakly-formulated](fem_weak_form.md) in, there is an infinite range of possible bases spanning the very same discrete space.